peprahgodwin/CSG_BatteryThermalModel/README.md

 **If you use this thermal model (code) in your research, please cite the following paper:**

-> **"Thermal Modelling of Battery Cells for Optimal Tab and Surface Cooling Control"**
+> **"Thermal Modelling of Battery Cells for Optimal Tab and Surface Cooling Control"**,
-> Godwin K. Peprah, Yicun Huang, Torsten Wik, Faisal Altaf, Changfu Zou
+> Godwin K. Peprah, Yicun Huang, Torsten Wik, Faisal Altaf, Changfu Zou.
-> * arXiv:2409.08974v2*
+> *arXiv:2409.08974v2*,
 > https://doi.org/10.48550/arXiv.2409.08974

 ## Acknowledgments